ogecko/color-sense/README.md

 ![Reviewing Images](/public/images/img002-review.png)

-## HCL Color Space
+## CIECAM02 Color Space
-Tap on a region to get a readout of a particular color, its HCL values and other colors with the same hue.
-Mark a region and you can get see where the colors are located in 3D HCL space.
+Tap on a region to get a readout of a particular color, its CIECAM02 values and other colors with the same hue.
+Mark a region and you can get see where the colors are located in 3D CIECAM02 space.
 You can also add labels for the pigment colors you have in your palette.

-The three digit code is a shorthand for specifying a color in HCL space.
+The three digit code is a shorthand for specifying a color in CIECAM02 space.
 For example, a vibrant red is coded '5C9', which stands for a Tone of 5 (0=Black, 5=Midtone, 10=White), a Hue Angle of 30' (A=0', B=15', C=30', ...
 Y=360') and a Chroma of 9 (0=greyscale, 10=saturated).
 A light terracotta color is coded '7D6', which stands for a light Tone of 7, a Hue angle of 45' and a Saturation of 6.

-On a Desktop Mouse 1 rotates the HCL color space, Mouse 2 pans the color space and the Mouse Wheel zooms into the color space.
-On a Touch device, One Finger Drag rotates the HCL color space, Three Finger drag pans the color space and Pinch zooms the color space.
+On a Desktop Mouse 1 rotates the CIECAM02 color space, Mouse 2 pans the color space and the Mouse Wheel zooms into the color space.
+On a Touch device, One Finger Drag rotates the CIECAM02 color space, Three Finger drag pans the color space and Pinch zooms the color space.

 ![Color Space](/public/images/img003-hcl.png)